 When proposals are passed, they become policy and practice in the major.
-Some of the policies are re-enforced by the university, while others are practices that are used and enforced internally.
+Some of the policies are reinforced by the University, while others are practices that are used and enforced internally.
 When policies are passed, language in the Plumb Manual, other CEP print, and online materials are updated.
-In recent years, CEP has undergone various changes and proposals can be found in our "Library" on the website.